JurgenR/aioslsk/docs/source/SOULSEEK.rst

 1. Receive:

-   * :ref:`PrivateRoomAddUser` : with room name and user name
+   * :ref:`PrivateRoomGrantMembership` : with room name and user name
    * Server message: User [<user_name>] was added as a member of room [<room_name>] by operator [<operator_name>]

 Other members in room: